 Hearing impaired pupils have full access to the mainstream curriculum.
 Teachers of the Deaf, trained in all aspects of deaf education - including speech and language development - work in conjunction with mainstream staff to maximise each pupil’s potential.
-The Department uses a natural oral/aural approach, supported by the use of Soundfield Speaker Systems in almost every room in the school.
-Our S1 pupils are also using an FM system.
+The Department uses a natural oral approach, supported by radio aids and the use of Soundfield Speaker Systems in almost every room in the school.

 In order to support our deaf pupils, the department works in collaboration with various external agencies such as Audiology, Speech and Language Therapy, Psychological Services, Social Work and Skills Development Scotland.
 We have positive links with deaf agencies such as NDCS, WSDCS, British Deaf Association (Deaf Roots & Pride) and Action on Hearing Loss.